Deepstatsanalysis/Genomics_Visualization/README.md

 ![alt text](https://github.com/HFooladi/Genomics_Visualization/blob/master/PUSL1.PNG)

-For example, you can see the result when the input is PUSL1 gene. it is obvious that this gene has been located in Chr1, it has three transcripts and tou can see exons and coding sites for each transcripts.
+For example, you can see the result when the input is PUSL1 gene.
+It is obvious that this gene has been located in Chr1, it has three transcripts and you can see exons and coding sites for each transcripts (blue regions are exon and red regions are CDS).